MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-at-scale-dashboard.md

 ---
 title: Monitor at scale using the Azure Local overview and All systems page (preview)
-description: Learn to monitor your Azure Local systems using dashboards in Azure portal.
-You can view the status of Azure Local systems as charts or lists (preview). ms.topic: how-to
+description: Learn to monitor your Azure Local using dashboards in Azure portal.
+You can view the status of Azure Local as charts or lists (preview). ms.topic: how-to
 author: alkohli
 ms.author: alkohli